mannichopra/Bike-rental/README.md

 order by count(1) desc;
 ```

-3. **Emily is working on a special offer for the winter months.
+3. **Jessica is working on a special offer for the winter months.
 Can you help her prepare a list of new rental prices?
 For each bike, display its ID, category,
 old price per hour (call this column old_price_per_hour ), discounted price per hour (call it new_price_per_hour ), old price per day (call it old_price_per_day ),
 and discounted price per day (call it new_price_per_day ).
 Electric bikes should have a 10% discount for hourly rentals and a 20% discount for daily rentals.
 Mountain bikes should have a 20% discount for hourly rentals and a